TaitoUnited/full-stack-template/README.md

 #### Examples

 The project template comes with a bunch of implementation examples.
-Browse them through, leave the ones that seem useful and delete all the rest.
+Start your local development environment (see [quick start](#quick-start)), browse the examples through, leave the ones that seem useful and delete all the rest.

 The client GUI uses the [Material-UI](https://material-ui-next.com/) component library by default.
 It's a good match with the [admin-on-rest](https://github.com/marmelab/admin-on-rest) GUI, but please consider also other alternatives based on customer requirements.
 For example [Elemental](http://elemental-ui.com/) is a good alternative.